WizardLoop/GetAnyMessage/.github/CONTRIBUTING.md

-# 🤝 Contributing to JewishPulse
+# 🤝 Contributing to GetAnyMessage

-Thank you for considering contributing to **JewishPulse**!
+Thank you for considering contributing to **GetAnyMessage**!
 We greatly appreciate your effort to help improve this open-source project.
 This document will guide you through the process of contributing, including how to add new features and support for additional languages.

 ## 🧩 Ways to Contribute